Skip to main content

 Description: The objective of this project is to develop a personalized community-based rehabilitation sensing system to improve daily functions of these individuals.
 The system will include three essential components: a nanomaterial-enabled multimodal wearable sensor network to monitor arm and leg functional activities; a low-power data acquisition, processing, and transmission protocol; and a smart phone APP to communicate training outcomes to the users and clinicians via internet and receive feedback from them.

-Principal Investigator: Franz (Biomedical Engineering)
+Principal Investigator: Yong Zhu, PhD (Biomedical Engineering)

 PM&R Investigator: JM Baratta, MD

-Study status: recruiting soon
+Study Status: Recruiting soon

 Risk Stratification in Children with Concussion